When President Obama opens his yap, occasionally he says something

 cirrus uncinus clouds of a thousand plein-aire paintings for sale at thrift

 stores.
 The night of Oct.
-4, Michael Crockett, UT professor and KUT-FM
+4, Michael Crockett, UT professor and KUT-FM disk

-two days earlier to listen to some band.
+days earlier to listen to some band.
 Real smart, prof. Why do these event

 promoters persist in holding outdoor events, given the volatility of Texas